katherin26/Css-Diary/01.Design/Notes.md

 - Designers believe that icons or pictures provide a greater degree of recognition while saving screen space.
 - In fact, they often go unused - because they're vague.

+# **FIVE RULES FOR EFFECTIVE UI DESIGN ON SMALL SCREENS**

+## **1. FOCUS ON CONTEXT OF USE**

+- When are people using the app/site?
+- When they're stressed?
+- When they're bored?
+- When they're busy?
+- When they're lost?

+The available features and functions - and the way they work - should fit the situation.

+## **2. Simplify**

+- Each screen should contain **One primary action.**
+- No more
+- That means every screen should provide something useful, meaningful and valuable.
+- This makes the product easier to learn, easier to use and easier for you to add to later.
+- Abandon the idea that the numbers of screens (or steps) matters.
+It doesn't.